Can a beginner start on a 1000cc Motorcycle?

 What is your true experience level?

 Be honest with yourself and think about your true level of experience.
-Have you ridden a motorcycle on the street before?
+Have you ridden a motorcycle on or off the street?
+Are you familiar with the basics of operating a motorcycle?
 Riding a motorcycle for the first time can be an intimidating experience.
 Most countries require you to do some riding in a controlled environment to obtain your licence because of this.
+They then place restrictions on the size and power of your motorcycle until you gain more experience.

 Are you comfortable with the basics of riding a motorcycle such as throttle and clutch control, gear changes, braking and cornering?

 A litrebike has a very high level of engineering because its basically a race bike.
+Although this is a positive, if you have very little to no experience riding, not only will a litrebike scare the shit out of you, it may put you in constant danger.
 They have quick acceleration, a very high top end speed and big brakes providing quick and hard stopping power.
 This is great for experienced riders, but can be a big negative for the inexperienced rider for a number of reasons.

 Negatives for the inexperienced rider on a 1000cc Motorcycle